0

 Photo by Kira auf der Heide on Unsplash

-Insider Tip: Another great resource for ornaments to add to your package is your local consignment shop.
+Insider Tip: Another great resource for ornaments to add to your packages is your local consignment shop.
 Stores like Consignments Ltd. have ornaments at deep discounts, so you can afford to adorn all of your gifts.

 scrapbooking materials for gift wrap